-Parameters solution - must contain the input values only, gets modified broken_dag execute (named_inputs, outputs=None, , overwrites=None, method=None)
+Parameters solution - must contain the input values only, gets modified outputs - If not None, they are just checked if possible, based on provides, and scream if not.

-- named_inputs A maping of names -> values that must contain at least the compulsory inputs that were specified when the plan was built (but cannot enforce that!).
-Cloned, not modified. - outputs If not None, they are just checked if possible, based on provides, and scream if not. - overwrites (optional) a mutable dict to collect calculated-but-discarded values because they were "pinned" by input vaules.
-If missing, the overwrites values are simply discarded.
+• named_inputs - A maping of names -> values that must contain at least the compulsory inputs that were specified when the plan was built (but cannot enforce that!).
+Cloned, not modified.